 This year marks the 15th Annual MountainFest, and in this short time span, the event has attracted more than a half million participants.
-There’s something for everyone at the four-day rally: musical acts (Alabama will be making their debut performance this year); poker runs through beautiful mountain scenery on some really spectacular winding country roads; thrills, such as the “Wall of Death;” and the parade of bikes through town–a favorite of my kids when they were young.
+There’s something for everyone at the three-day rally: musical acts (Jackyl, Peter Frampton, Charlie Daniels and more); poker runs through beautiful mountain scenery on some really spectacular winding country roads; thrills, such as the “Wall of Death;” and the parade of bikes through town–a favorite of my kids when they were young.
 Check out 10 reasons why you can’t miss MountainFest.

 As a neurosurgeon, group riding can create some safety concerns: